HenriEmanu/JS/Practice/04 averageCalculation/notes.md

-# Fluxos da aplicação
+# Application Flows

-- Caminhos lógicos baseado em algum dado ou informação
+- Logical paths based on some data or information

-[] Tipo de dado: Boolean (true / false)
+[] Data type: Boolean (true / false)
 [] if/else
-[] Operadores comparativos
+[] Comparison operators